 7. Helps with circulation

 When the muscles are elongated during prenatal yoga, it enhances the circulation to the muscles and the joints.
-As a result of the increase in circulation, inflammation is decreased and our immune system is increased.
-It provides a healthy environment for your baby.
+As a result of the increase in circulation, inflammation is decreased and the immune system is increased.
+This provides a healthy environment for your baby.

 Many women love the sense of community that comes from practicing prenatal yoga in a group.
 Practicing alongside other women who understand what you are going through can be quite comforting.

 Pregnancy is a special time that comes with many joys and challenges.
 It's important to slow down, take good care of yourself, and be present for this unique period in your life.
 Yoga practice is a way of caring for your own body and peace of mind and a chance to have some precious "me time" before the baby comes.
 When we feel deeply cared for, caring for others comes easier.

 Don't forget to also take a Prenatal Multivitamin to make sure your body and your baby are getting all the nutrients they need.

 1. http://americanpregnancy.org/pregnancy-health/prenatal-yoga/, Prenatal Yoga 2. https://www.mayoclinic.org/healthy-lifestyle/pregnancy-week-by-week/in-depth/prenatal-yoga/art-20047193, Prenatal yoga: What you need to know, December 15, 2015